Config as Code (opslevel.yml)

 Note: opslevel.yml

-currently only supports one top-level field of either repository
+currently only supports one top-level field of either component

-.
-In the event that both are specified, the service
+(deprecated) .
+In the event that more than one is specified, the component

 section will take precedence.